pruthvz/project-atlas/README.md

 ♠ project atlas still in progress, visit this repository later.

+↓ Features to be added or improved ↓

+- Move Objects From the landing page into its own separate file,
+- Add More Web Resources,
+- Working with Netlify,
+- Randomize the features section
+- Domain name purchasing time?

 ↓ Bug Fixes ↓

-Move Objects From the landing page into its own separate file, API Section Needs Finishing,
-Add More Web Resources,
-Working with Netlify
+- Improve and maintain code